Avatar photo

 Marvell’s TAM explosion

-At a recent investor event, semiconductor company Marvell Technology (MRVL) revealed its data center TAM is projected to grow from $21 billion in 2023 to $94 billion by 2028.
+At an investor event in June 2025, semiconductor company Marvell Technology (MRVL) revealed its data center TAM was projected to grow from $21 billion in 2023 to $94 billion by 2028.
 That’s a 35% compound annual growth rate (CAGR).

-A 35% CAGR over five years is extraordinary.
-Most industries would kill for half that.
 For comparison, the global smartphone market is expected to grow at about 7% annually through the end of the decade.
 And cloud computing is projected to grow at around 15–20% annually.
-So 35% makes data centers one of the fastest-growing areas in tech—and a prime destination for capital.
+So 35% is extraordinary.

 Why most investors get this wrong